michaelwartmann/papa/README.md

 ---

 ### **Author**
-- Created by Michael as a heartfelt gift for his dad's birthday.
+- Created by Michael as a gift for his dad's birthday.